you are asked to faktor this expression

 pull that two out, and to the left, of the parenthesis

-multiply the two infront, and restore inside the parenthesis
+multiply the two infront, and restore inside the

 ok, this is somehow much worse